Cairo City – The Beating Heart of Egypt

 Metro, Buses, and Ride-Hailing

-Cairo’s metro system is one of Africa’s oldest and fastest-growing networks.
-Buses and minibuses are abundant, but ride-hailing apps like Uber and Careem are often the preferred choice for comfort and convenience.
+Cairo’s metro system is one of Africa’s oldest and fastest-growing.
+Buses and minibuses are everywhere, but ride-hailing apps like Uber and Careem offer comfort and convenience.

 Best Times to Visit Cairo